Mompha divisella: Male genitalia

 The male's cacullus is slender and slightly narrowed, with broader and rounded tip.
 Their sacculus is tapped gradually, but is slightly bent.
 The apex is blunt, reaching sometimes beyond the top of cacullus.
 Their body also have small anellus lobes, which are clavate.
 The aedeagus have three carnuti, which are of the same length.
 The left part is broad, and is also covered and hooked with microspicules.
 The middle part is bifurcate, and the last one is slender and a bit pointy, with a little distal hook.

 Female genitalia

 The female's posterior edge is distinct and U-shaped.
-The vigina of the sinus is funnel shaped, and is wider than the width of the doctus borsae.
-Their doctus seminalis is small and oval shaped, and is placed next to the posterior part of doctus borsae.
+The vigina of the sinus is funnel shaped, and is wider than the width of the ductus bursae.
+Their ductus seminalis is small and oval shaped, and is placed next to the posterior part of doctus borsae.

 The species is similar to Mompha bradleyi, Mompha confusella, and Mompha subdivisella.

 Ecology

 The larvae feed on willowherbs (Epilobium) species, including broad-leaved willowherb (Epilobium montanum), marsh willowherb (Epilobium palustre), hoary willowherb (Epilobium parviflorum), and spear-leaved willowherb (Epilobium lanceolatum).
-They have also been recorded on Epilobium alpinum and rosebay willowherb (Chamaenerion angustifolium), but these records need confirmation.
-The larvae feed inside the stem of their host plant, near the base of the leaf, causing a gall to be formed.
-Pupation takes place in the gall inside a white cocoon.
-Larvae can be found from June to July.
+They have also been recorded on Epilobium alpinum and rosebay willowherb (Chamaenerion angustifolium).